kf1day/ampere/README.md

 ## Configuring
-The main task of Ampere is control firewall rules in specified chain.
+The main task of Ampere is to control firewall rules in specified chain.
 When application starts, chain should exist and jumping into a chain also should be configured.

 #### Example of *iptables -S* output: